moliver28/research-handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 ### Custom workflow labels

-To facilitate the IDE group's specific planning process, we make use of custom workflow scoped labels under `~rd-workflow::` or `~webide-workflow::`.
+To facilitate the Remote Development group's specific planning process, we make use of custom workflow scoped labels under `~rd-workflow::` or `~webide-workflow::`.
 These custom workflow labels are necessary to work around [current limitations of GitLab iterations and boards in implementing this process](https://gitlab.com/cwoolley-gitlab/gl-velocity-board-extension#why-doesnt-standard-gitlab-support-this).

 The Web IDE category uses the separate set of `~webide-workflow::` scoped labels, because this makes management of boards and workflows easier, especially in the case of issues which may have both categories' labels applied.